alim98/SynapseClusterEM/README.md

-# Synapse Analysis
+# SynapseClusterEM

-A Python package for analyzing 3D synapse structures using deep learning and clustering techniques.
+A Python package for analyzing and clustering 3D synapse structures from electron microscopy (EM) data using deep learning techniques.

 ## Features

-- Load and process 3D synapse volumes
+- Load and process 3D synapse volumes from EM data
 - Extract features using a pre-trained VGG3D model
 - Perform clustering analysis on extracted features
 - Generate 2D and 3D visualizations of synapse clusters